Frequently Asked Questions

 Most airlines do not give away free headphones, so bring a pair before you embark on your adventure.

 Make sure your passport is not expired, and you have a valid visa.
 You might also want to look into getting travel insurance.

 While you are flying, try to stay hydrated.
 Avoid caffeinated drinks and too much sugar, and get enough rest.
 We also take a homeopathic remedy called Jet Lag.

 FAQ About Photography

 We use Canon EOS R5, a mirrorless professional camera that takes fantastic photos!
 The downside is that the lenses for the camera are large and heavy during our hiking trips.

 It depends.
 Travel photography includes capturing landscapes, portraits, street scenes, and architecture — subjects that require different gear to be appropriately framed.

 For landscapes, a wide lens with a focal length of around 16 – 30mm works perfectly.
 To take sharp portraits, we use a prime 50mm lens.
 The 70 – 200mm lens offers a good zoom for taking wildlife photos.
 An excellent all-around lens is 24-70mm.
 With this lens, you can take photos of landscapes, portraits and close-ups.

 We do not use filters very often.
-The circular polarizer helps to cut glare, it makes the colours appear more saturated, and a bright blue sky can take on a deeper hue.
-To create a milky waterfall effect, you will need an ND filter and a tripod.
+The circular polarizer helps to cut glare; it makes the colours appear more saturated, and a bright blue sky can take on a deeper hue.
+To create the milky waterfall effect, you will need an ND filter and a tripod.

 It is natural to want to shoot all day, all the time, and everywhere on vacation.
 However, the best images will likely occur in the early mornings and evenings as the sun is lower in the sky, thus providing a much softer light to photograph.